RUD0MIR/lessons-schedule-manager-app/README.md

 # Lessons schedule app

-A simple app to manage your lessons' schedule, built with MVVM architecture patern.
+A simple app to manage your lessons' schedule

 ## Features